expo/router/docs/docs/lab/handoff.md

 title: Handoff
 ---

-> This guide refers to upcoming Expo Router features, all of which are experimental.
+> This guide requires `expo@49.0.0-alpha.3` or greater––everything listed here is still experimental.
+You may need to [use Expo CLI on `main`](https://github.com/expo/expo/tree/main/packages/%40expo/cli#contributing) to use these features.

 Handoff is a feature that enables users to continue browsing your app or website on another device.
 This functionality is generally very useful for users, but it can be difficult to implement.
 Expo Router streamlines a lot of the complexity of handoff by providing a simple API.